-The Eurosystem will not publish a specific list of the CSPP-eligible issuers classified as “public undertakings”.
+The Eurosystem will not publish a specific list of CSPP-eligible issuers classified as “public undertakings”.

 According to the eligibility requirements of the CSPP, the issuer of a debt instrument cannot be an asset management vehicle (as defined in the Bank Recovery and Resolution Directive and Single Resolution Mechanism Regulation) or a national asset management and divestment fund.

 The latter category presently includes the following entities: Fondo de Reestructuración Ordenada Bancaria (FROB), Sociedad de Gestión de Activos Procedentes de la Reestructuración Bancaria (SAREB), National Asset Management Agency (NAMA), Parvalorem, Parparticipadas, Parups, Propertize, Družba za upravljanje terjatev bank (DUTB), HSH Portfoliomanagement AöR and HSH Finanzfonds AöR.

 The CSPP contributes to the APP’s total monthly purchase volume.
-Similar to other asset purchase programmes (PSPP, CBPP3 and ABSPP), the purchase targets are not published ex ante.
+Similar to the other asset purchase programmes (PSPP, CBPP3 and ABSPP), the purchase targets are not published ex ante.
 This allows the monthly purchase volumes to remain flexible to take into account prevailing market liquidity and activity at any time.
 However, data on actual holdings are published ex post on a weekly basis.

-Details on CSPP-related holdings are published on a weekly and monthly basis.
-They include aggregate data, such as total holdings and a breakdown of primary and secondary market purchases, and a breakdown by rating, country and sector.
-This information is made available in the context of the APP, so that observers can gain an insight into the overall purchases of the Eurosystem.
-In addition, the ECB publishes a detailed list of CSPP securities that are held by the Eurosystem, including the NCB that bought the security, the security’s maturity date and coupon rate.
+Details on CSPP-related corporate bond holdings are published on a weekly, monthly and semi-annual basis.
+They include aggregate data, such as total holdings, a breakdown of primary and secondary market purchases, and a breakdown by rating, country and sector.
+This information is made available in the context of the APP so that observers can gain an insight into the Eurosystem’s overall purchases.
+In addition, the ECB publishes a detailed list of CSPP corporate bond securities that are held by the Eurosystem, including the national central bank (NCB) that bought the security, the security’s maturity date and its coupon rate.

 The eligibility of assets for purchases under the CSPP is guided by our monetary policy objective, taking into account appropriate financial risk management considerations.
-To ensure the effectiveness of monetary policy, while keeping a level playing field for all market participants and avoiding undue market distortions, the range of bonds eligible for the CSPP is deliberately broad and does not discriminate on the basis of the economic activity of the issuers.
+To ensure the effectiveness of monetary policy, while keeping a level playing field for all market participants and avoiding undue market distortions, the range of debt instruments eligible for the CSPP is deliberately broad and does not discriminate on the basis of the economic activity of the issuers.